-Tools such as the popular HDD Scan (Opens New window) is excellent for inspecting SMART reports instantly, performing read/write tests, and monitoring elements such as the hard drives temperature.
+Tools such as the popular HDD Scan is excellent for inspecting SMART reports instantly, performing read/write tests, and monitoring elements such as the hard drives temperature.

 HDD Scan can also perform various stress tests on your drive, such as read or read/write tests to identify block or sector issues.

 Although it is reassuring when such tests return no issues, I would recommend you only perform such tests if you suspect an issue.
 Why put your hard drive through a series of tests unnecessarily, and exacerbate the wear and tear factor?

-If you do suspect and issue then HDD Scan is as good a tool as any to use to identify or confirm your suspicions.
+If you do suspect and issue, then an HDD Scan is as good a tool as any to use to identify or confirm your suspicions.

 The bad news here is that if your hard drive issues is due to a mechanical or other physical issue, it is likely you are at the stage where a new HDD is required.